DavidScobie/Machine_Learning/docs/formative.md

 ## Network architecture
 ### Convolutional neural networks
-Adapt the convolutional kernels to dialated kernels (dilations parameter in TensorFlow and PyTorch), observe the changes in training and validation performances.
+Adapt the convolutional kernels to dilated kernels (dilations parameter in TensorFlow and PyTorch), observe the changes in training and validation performances.

 ### Residual networks
 Compare the performance with and without using residual networks.